seanlowe/obsidian-timelines/docs/content/docs/03_arguments/01_html_arguments.md

 Any included Month/Day sections of a date must be non-zero (for the time being) in order for the date to properly parse and be included on the timeline.

-For example: `2300-02-00-00` should actually be passed in as: `2300-02` if you don't care about the day, or `2300-02-01` if you mean that it began at the beginning of the month.
+For example: `2300-02-00-00` **should be passed as**: `2300-02` if you don't care about the day, or `2300-02-01` if you mean that it began at the beginning of the month.
 The last section of a date (the time), however, can be zero if you want.
 Any section that is not passed in will be added internally with the valid minimal value (`01`)

+> **NOTE:** Passing DAY and HOUR values as `0` will break your timeline.
+There's not much I can do about this on my end without a substantial rewrite of the dates systems.
+Perhaps one day I will tackle that.

 Date normalization is handled according to the next section **Event Sorting**, so that dates -- even fantasy ones -- are sorted in the order specified.
 Although, there are some ... *intricacies*, when dealing with odd fantasy dates with the horizontal timeline simply due to the library used to generate the timeline.
 I'm looking into better solutions for this.